As I sat across from Stan, he said, “I want to establish some ground rules.”

 “What do you mean?”
 I asked.

 “I spend a lot of my time talking to ticket holders.
-I try to help them understand where they are and where they should be going in this life, on this side of eternity, and I give a lot of prayerful thought to that.”
+I try to help them understand where they are and where they should be going in this life, on this side of eternity, in pursuing spiritual maturity.
+I give a lot of prayerful thought to that.”

-He continued, “My time is limited and I am led to help those who are serious about wanting to be helped.
-With the obvious exception of this time with you, most of my time is scheduled with pre-arranged times to get together.”
+Continuing, he said, “My time is limited and I am led to help those who are serious about wanting to be helped.
+With the obvious exception of this time with you, most of my time is scheduled with pre-arranged times to get together with people who are serious about the walk from conversion to transformation into greater spiritual maturity.”

 “Of course,” he replied, “and I like your answer.
 It shows you are not quick to jump into something without giving it some thought!”

 “I understand, and I agree to whatever ground rules you want.
 I see that you are serious about what you are doing.
-I would like to talk with you some more to see if having regular times together should be pursued.”
+I would like to talk with you some more to see if having regular times together is something I want to pursue.”

 “Good,” was his response.
 “Can you be back here this afternoon at 4:00?”

-With that, Stan said, “I need to get going.
+With that, Stan got up and said, “I need to get going.
 I have an appointment and I don’t want to be late.
 See you back here at 4:00.”

 And the Spirit and the bride say, “Come.”
 And let the one who is thirsty come; let the one who wishes take the water of life without cost.
 Revelation 22:17.